christensenacademy/christensen-academy/modules/beginning-java/textpages/variables-intro.md

 System.out.println(distance/2); // Print out the value held by the distance variable divided by two
 ```

+##Naming Conventions for Variables
+Variable names, also called identifiers,

+Here's a link to a [wikipedia article](http://en.wikipedia.org/wiki/Java_syntax#Identifier) for more information on this topic.

 ##Learning Advice
 Don't try to memorize any of this stuff.
 You're way better off focusing on trying to actually write interesting programs and learning things that way.